mircea98ro/pedestrian_detector_distributed_assignment/README.md

 ### Installation steps

 1. Install Ubuntu using preffered method.
-2. Install Python 3, OpenCV, PyTorch and Torchreid as described above.❗As of May 2022, installing ROS before Torchreid prevents deployment of Torchreid due to the 2 having a common dependency `Pillow` but on different versions.
-Workaround: Install Torchreid before ROS.
+2. Install Python 3, OpenCV, PyTorch and Torchreid as described above.❗As of May 2022, there is a problem installing with the `Pillow` package for Python.
+Manually install version 8.4 `pip install pillow==8.4`.
-3. Install ROS Noetic, preferably the full-desktop type: `sudo apt install ros-melodic-desktop-full`.
+3. Install ROS Noetic, preferably the full-desktop type: `sudo apt install ros-noetic-desktop-full`.
 Follow the link in *pre-requisites* for more details.
 4. Install ROS dependencies using the commands given above.
 5. Create a catkin workspace (guide [here](https://wiki.ros.org/catkin/Tutorials/create_a_workspace)) and clone the repository into the `{workspace_path}/src` sub-folder.
 6. Open a terminal in the workspace root folder and run `catkin_make`.